-CV curves of the achiral Fe(III)/Fe(II) redox probe on the bare ITO surface do not show any change as a function of the magnetic field orientation (Figure 2a) with a half-wave potential $(E{1/2})$ of 0.22 V vs SCE, being $E{1/2}$ defined as the average between peak potentials of forward and backward scan; such chemically reversible signal is virtually identical to that obtained in the absence of the magnetic field (not shown).
-No difference is also observed when recording CV curves for the same achiral probe on the ITO electrode modified with an enantiopure oligo-BT2T4 film of either (R)- or (S)- configuration, in the absence of an applied magnetic field (Figure 2b).
-Perturbing the last setup by the external magnetic field perpendicular to the WE surface, working e.g. on the enantiopure oligo-(S)-BT2T4 film (Figure 2c), an impressive \sim 0.47 V splitting is observed for the $E{1/2}$ of the achiral Fe(III)/Fe(II) couple upon flipping the magnetic field orientation, north vs south and vice versa (see also SI, Table SI.2.1.1).
+CV curves of the achiral Fe(III)/Fe(II) redox probe on the bare ITO surface do not show any change as a function of the magnetic field orientation (Fig. 2a) with a half-wave potential $(E{1/2})$ of 0.22 V vs. SCE, $E{1/2}$ being defined as the average between peak potentials of forward and backward scan; such a chemically reversible signal is virtually identical to that obtained in the absence of the magnetic field (not shown).
+No difference is also observed when recording CV curves for the same achiral probe on the ITO electrode modified with an enantiopure oligo-BT2T4 film of either (R)- or (S)-configuration, in the absence of an applied magnetic field (Fig. 2b).
+Perturbing this last setup by the external magnetic field perpendicular to the WE surface, working e.g. on the enantiopure oligo-(S)-BT2T4 film (Fig. 2c), an impressive ~0.47 V splitting is observed for the $E{1/2}$ of the achiral Fe(π)/Fe(π) couple upon flipping the magnetic field orientation, north vs. south and vice versa (see also the ESI, Table SI.2.1.1†).